 This 2000 Pierce Dash Rescue/Engine that handles engine/rescue calls and responds 3rd due for MVA's.
 The engine carries 750 gallons of water and has a built in 35 gallon foam inducting tank and can pump a maximum of 1050 GPM.
 This Engine/Rescue is first due for all gas leaks, and co alarms and second due on all MVA's and carries a set of TNT Extrication Tools, additional cribbing and extra speedy dry for all fluid spills.

-The 2nd Due Fire Police Unit is a 2010 Chevy Suburban and handles Scene Safety.
+The 2nd Due Fire Police Unit is a 2012 Chevy VAN and handles Scene Safety.
 This unit carries all the essentials needed to shutdown roads and highways and handle crowd control during our operations.

 Hagerman's 1st Due Fire Police Truck is a 2014 Ford F-450.
 It has a custom built Aluminum Body to hold appropriate equipment for scene safety and management.
 Located on top is a pop up Lightcast Automated Message Board for additional safety and notfications to alert traffic or pedestriations of an active scene.
 The unit will also carry additional scuba gear for the dive team.